Is Varicose Veins Sclerotherapy Treatment Effective?

 - Give your vein doctor a complete list of all the medicines you’re currently using along with their dosage.
 Follow the doctor’s recommendations about consumption for a few days before the treatment.

 - Get fitted for snug compression stockings and bring them along for the appointment.
 You will have to wear compression stockings for a few days after the treatment.

-Best Varicose Veins Sclerotherapy Clinic — Medical Spa In River Oaks
+One of the Best Varicose Veins Sclerotherapy Clinic — Medical Spa In River Oaks

 Varicose veins sclerotherapy isn’t an effective treatment at all because it doesn’t treat the underlying vein disease.
 However, there are a number of other alternatives you can try instead.
-At Vein Treatment Clinic Houston, our expert vein doctor will thoroughly examine your condition and medical history to determine which of the best varicose vein treatments is most suitable for you.
+At Vein Treatment Clinic Houston, our expert vein doctor will thoroughly examine your condition and medical history to determine one of the best varicose vein treatments is most suitable for you.
 Vein disease progresses rapidly so schedule an appointment right now.